Carson Palmer: 2004 season

 Palmer's performance improved from this low point, though it seesawed over the next five weeks.
-His rating was in the 60s in Weeks 6 (17–34 loss at Cleveland Browns), 8 (20–27 loss at Tennessee Titans), and 10 (17–10 win at Washington Redskins), interspersed by a solid 85.0 in a Week 7 win over the Denver Broncos, and 94.8 in a win over the Dallas Cowboys, where he also rushed for a touchdown.
+His rating was in the 60s in Weeks 6 (34–17 loss to the Cleveland Browns), 8 (27–20 loss to the Tennessee Titans), and 10 (17–10 win against the Washington Redskins), interspersed by a solid 85.0 in a Week 7 win over the Denver Broncos, and 94.8 in a win over the Dallas Cowboys, where he also rushed for a touchdown.
 In that stretch, Palmer averaged 204 yards per game with four touchdowns and five interceptions.
 After two touchdowns in a loss to Pittsburgh, in Week 12 Palmer threw a career high four touchdowns along three interceptions and 251 passing yards in a 58–48 shootout win over the Browns (106 points was the second most points in an NFL game).
 "We kept putting them away, and they kept coming back," said Palmer.
 "We kept expecting them to slacken up, but they never did."
 In Week 13, Palmer threw for a career high 382 passing yards and 3 touchdown passes, including a 32-yard pass to T. J. Houshmandzadeh and a 22-yard pass to Chad Johnson to set up Shayne Graham's game-winning field goal with 2 seconds left in the game.

 In Week 14, Palmer's passer rating was above 100 for the third consecutive week when he sprained his knee in the third quarter.
-He missed the rest of the season and first put on the knee brace he would wear for much of the rest of his career.
+He missed the rest of the season and first put on the knee brace he wore for much of the rest of his career.
 His injury-shortened season ended with 18 touchdowns, 18 interceptions, and 2,897 yards.